When was Valor Service Dogs founded?

 What are your dogs trained to do?

 Our dogs are trained for PTSD and/or mobility support.
-PTSD service dogs are taught to recognize signs of stress and anxiety and then interrupt those negative emotions by initiating contact with the veteran.
-This allows the veteran to work through those negative emotions in a more positive way.
-Mobility service dogs are taught to turn on and off lights, act as a brace, find and retrieve items, pull wheelchairs, open and close doors and any additional tasks specific to a veterans unique mobility needs.
+PTSD service dogs are taught to recognize signs of stress and anxiety and then interrupt those negative emotions by initiating contact with their handler.
+This allows the veteran or first responder to work through those negative emotions in a more positive way.
+Mobility service dogs are taught to turn on and off lights, act as a brace, find and retrieve items, pull wheelchairs, open and close doors and any additional tasks specific to a persons unique mobility needs.

 What are the dogs NOT trained to do?